ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

     ![](images/solution21/toolchain.png)

-10. If your code is still open in an IDE or select Eclipse Orion web IDE tile, open `.bluemix/scripts/container_build.sh` and change $BUILD_NUMBER on lines 57 and 59 to **latest**.
+10. Open the cloned repository in an IDE or select Eclipse Orion web IDE tile, open `.bluemix/scripts/container_build.sh` and change $BUILD_NUMBER on lines 57 and 59 to **latest**.

 11. Commit and Push the changes.
+This should trigger the toolchain.

+12. Once the Validate Stage is executed, Click on **View logs and history** to see the vulnerability assessment.

+     You can see the detailed vulnerability assessments of all the scanned repositories [here](https://console.bluemix.net/containers-kubernetes/security/scans)
+     {:tip}

 ## Setup Slack notifications
 {: #setup_slack}